Ajmera Transplant Centre

 The majority of the adults receive right lobe grafts, and children receive left lobe grafts.
 Over 200 potential donors are assessed each year and the Fellows perform all the volumetric analyses using the Myriam Software on dedicated computers.
 The living donor hepatectomy and transplantation are an important part of our teaching curriculum and the Fellows actively participate in the donor and recipient transplant procedures.

-The Pediatric Transplant surgeons are: Dr. David Grant, Dr. Mark Cattral and Dr. Anand Ghanekar.
+The Pediatric Transplant surgeons are: Dr. Mark Cattral, Dr. Anand Ghanekar and Dr. Blayne A. Sayed.
 The Medical Director is Dr. Vicky Ng and Hepatologists include Dr. Yaron Ivitzur, Dr. Binta Kamath and Dr. Simon Ling.

 Pancreas Transplant Service